About duty lawyer services

 Help provided by the duty lawyer depends on the person’s circumstances, and may include information, legal advice or representation in court.
 For duty lawyer services for adult criminal offences, an income test applies to all accused not in custody.

-How we manage the schemes
+How we manage the Private Practitioner Short Service Scheme (PPSSS)

 For more information see Private practitioner duty lawyer scheme to deal with conflicts.